The Queer Heritage and Collections Network

 The project aims to launch a UK-wide network, providing training, networking and peer support to people working with LGBTQ+ collections and histories.
 It will map existing sector practice to plan future activity and provide training workshops on ‘Developing LGBTQ+ tours’, which will help embed public programming that brings LGBTQ+ histories and themes to the fore.

-Find out more about the project and its outcomes: Download (PDF, 383KB).
+Find out more about the project and its outcomes by downloading Building a network for queer heritage (PDF, 383KB)